 Those are only six reasons – in fact there are many more, including oral health and boosting the immune system, that turmeric can be of use for.
 So really the question becomes, how do you ensure you’re getting enough of it daily?

 How to Incorporate Turmeric into your Daily Nutritional Habits

-It’s important to note that at least a ¼ teaspoon of turmeric is to be consumed daily (up to 1 tsp daily long-term is perfectly safe according to the University of Maryland) for a preventative effect (to build a stronger body more resilient to injury), whereas you’d need 1 to 2½ tsp daily as a therapeutic or curative dosage (for example, to recover from an injury faster).
+It’s important to note when it comes to dosing, curcumin is safe in doses up to 12 g.
+Being that curcumin is only a small part of turmeric, about 1 tsp turmeric equals 4 g of curcumin.
+That said, you don’t need a full teaspoon daily though to get positive benefits – just ¼ teaspoon of turmeric consumed daily is enough for a preventative effect – that is, to build a stronger body more resilient to injury.
+Whereas you’d need 1 to 2½ tsp daily as a therapeutic or curative dosage – for example, to recover from an injury faster.

 Additionally, turmeric isn’t absorbed very well by the body – so it’s best where possible to serve with fresh ground pepper (the piperine in black pepper increases absorption by 2000%) and with a fat such as coconut or olive oil, nuts, seeds or avocado (which also helps increase absorption).